gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Token POST and Group Joining {#sec-joining-node-to-GM}

-The rest of this section describes the interactions between the joining node and the Group Manager, i.e. the sending of the Access Token and the Request-Response exchange to join the OSCORE group.
+The rest of this section describes the interactions between the joining node and the Group Manager, i.e., the sending of the Access Token and the Request-Response exchange to join the OSCORE group.
 The message exchange between the joining node and the Group Manager consists of the messages defined in {{Sections 3.3 and 4.3 of I-D.ietf-ace-key-groupcomm}}.
 Note that what is defined in {{I-D.ietf-ace-key-groupcomm}} applies, and only additions or modifications to that specification are defined here.

 A signature verifier provides the Group Manager with an Access Token, as described in {{ssec-token-post}}, just as any another joining node does.
-However, unlike candidate group members, it does not join any OSCORE group, i.e. it does not perform the joining process defined in {{ssec-join-req-sending}}.
+However, unlike candidate group members, it does not join any OSCORE group, i.e., it does not perform the joining process defined in {{ssec-join-req-sending}}.
 After successfully posting an Access Token, a signature verifier is authorized to perform only the operations specified in {{sec-pub-keys}}, to retrieve the public keys of group members, and only for the OSCORE groups specified in the validated Access Token.
 The Group Manager MUST respond with a 4.01 (Unauthorized) error message, in case a signature verifier attempts to access any other endpoint than /ace-group/GROUPNAME/pub-key at the Group Manager.

 ## Token Post {#ssec-token-post}